-The Person, Love and Work of Jesus are three golden threads that run through the heart of our curriculum.
+The Person, Love and Work of Jesus are three golden threads that run through the heart of our curriculum

 We know that all of these values were demonstrated by Jesus in his life.
-They are also advocated in current classroom pedagogy and research, such as Guy Claxton's 'Building Learning Powers' and Rosenshine's 'Principles of Instruction.'
+They are also rooted in pedagogy, such as Guy Claxton's 'Building Learning Powers' and Rosenshine's 'Principles of Instruction.'